Mafyuh/mafyuh.github.io/content/about/index.md

 - Kubernetes & Docker: Pretty much everything I run is containerized.
 - AI: I'm also passionate about artificial intelligence (AI), exploring self-hosted text-generation models like Phi, Llama-2, and Gemma, along with running image-generation Stable-Diffusion models.
 I show you how I integrate AI into various software projects and explore its potential impact.

+## Other Hobbies & Interests
+- MMA Junkie.
+I haven't missed a major UFC event since I started watching in 2018.
+- Milwaukee Bucks Fan.
+Born and raised in SE Wisconsin, been a Bucks fan my whole life.
+- MCU Fanboy.
+I am a huge Marvel fan, especially Spider-Man.
+- Gamer.
+I spend alot of time playing video games, for the last few years my main game has been Rocket League, as well as COD.
+But I play all styles of games.
+- Pets.
+I have a dog named Knox who's a husky-lab mix.
+I spend mostly all day everyday giving him pets.

 ## Why mafyuh?
 When I was 9 I needed a unique username for Google.
 My full name is Matthew, if you say mafyuh fast it *sort-of* sounds the same.
 Anyways, it stuck.
 The google account didn't though :(